The Fall Movie Deep Dive Discussion and Explanation

 There have been a few of you recommending that I get off my ass and review this movie entitled The Fall for a while now.
 Some of you have been more persistent than others.
 And to you I tip my hat.
 Because this definitely was a fantastic (both in the literal and figurative sense of the word) little movie.
 A multifaceted movie with layers upon layers of potential meaning and epiphanies if you are hard working enough and diligent enough to uncover them.

 Here at THiNC.
 I have tried my best to find the movies that buck the trend of Hollywood today.
-Movies that instead of feeding us pre-masticated pastiches of stories already told and retold from previous successful attempts, but rather, new, and innovative ideas that push back against this tide.
-Here at THiNC. we like movies that make us think (I know, see what I did there?
+Movies that instead of feeding us pre-masticated pastiches of stories already told, and retold, from previous successful attempts, but rather, new, and innovative ideas that push back against this tide.
+Here at THiNC. we like movies that make us think, (I know, see what I did there?
 So clever.
 (I sometimes get people asking me what THiNC. stands for and I just chuckle to myself a bit.
 And if you are one of those, and you don’t know, don’t worry, make it mean whatever you prefer it to mean.
 Tyrannosauruses Hates Insidious Neanderthal Cowards.
 Because that actually makes more sense than what I originally intended.)) movies that push us outside of the normal cookie cutter entertainments that we are generally offered.
 And today?
 The Fall will be that movie.

 The Fall Quick Spoiler-free Overview

-If you haven’t had a chance to experience the fall yet, just trust us and watch this amazingly beautiful, and deceptively simple seeming cinematic experience.
+If you haven’t had a chance to experience The Fall yet, just trust us and watch this amazingly beautiful, and deceptively simple seeming cinematic experience.
 But if you’d like to know just a bit more about it before you watch (which, you can do here, here or here) I can give you a brief overview.
-The story is about a young girl, Alexandria, who is in the hospital after falling from a tree, picking oranges.
-It is also the story of Roy, a silent film stunt man, that is injured while jumping from a bridge.
+The story is about a young girl, Alexandria, who is in the hospital after falling from a tree, while picking oranges.
+It is also the story of Roy, a silent film stunt man, who is injured while jumping from a bridge.
 And while in the hospital together, the two of them hit it off, and Roy begins to tell Alexandria a story of five heroes and their adventures.
-But as the story advances, it becomes more and more clear that the line between reality and fiction is blurring quickly.
+But, as the story advances, it becomes more and more clear that the line between reality and fiction is blurring quickly.
 And maybe the mythic and virtuous tale isn’t all that mythic nor virtuous as it first seemed.
 Right?
 I sold you?
 You are now intrigued, and salivating.
 Brilliant.
 Now, go watch it.
 And leave – then, when you are done, come back to the handy bookmark you have saved in your browser.
 (I am so full service for you guys I can’t even stand myself.)

 A Deeper Dive Into The Fall Explained